webpro-nl/knip/README.md

 Use `--reporter-options '{"path":".github/CODEOWNERS"}'` to pass another location for the code owners file.

-## Why Yet Another unused file/dependency/export finder?
+## Really, another unused file/dependency/export finder?

-There are already some great packages available.
-Getting good results when finding unused files, dependencies and exports is not trivial.
-Repositories don't seem to get any smaller and with the rise of monorepos even more so.
-Tools like this need to analyze potentially many and/or large files, which is memory and time-consuming.
-Although I normally try to stick to the Unix philosophy, here I believe it's efficient to merge these issue reports into a single tool.
+There are already some great packages available if you want to find unused dependencies OR unused exports.

+Although I love the Unix philosophy, here I believe it's efficient to handle multiple concerns in a single tool.
 When building a dependency graph of the project, an abstract syntax tree for each file, and traversing all of this, why not collect the various issues in one go?